expresspigeon/blog/src/content/posts/2014/email-marketing-gmail-google-inbox-grid-view.md

 and offers" they want to know about.
 But not every email in the Promotions Tab is a deal or offer.
-For example, thousands of subscribers get our email marketing tips by email and many find them in the Promotions Tab. **So what's really happening here?** It appears this is another step in Google's plan to monetize the Gmail inbox.
+For example, thousands of subscribers get our email marketing tips by email and many find them in the Promotions Tab. **So what&apos;s really happening here?** It appears this is another step in Google&apos;s plan to monetize the Gmail inbox.
 It all started when Google [rolled out Tabs](/blog/2013/08/20/gmail-tabs-trick-under-sleeve/), which created a clear distinction between promotional, social, and